zaiisao/Documentation/en/Voice/volume_ios_audio.md

 }
 ```

-- The speaker with the highest accumulative volume during a certain period.
+- The speaker with the highest accumulative volume during a certain period

 ```swift
 // swift